southside-chillers/southside.chillers.online/southside/content/chapters/the-matriarch-and-the-handmaiden.md

 “He’s staying in my backpack, thank you,” says Galadriel, wiping away tears.
 “I will never trust you with him in a million years.”
 She climbs down over the side of the tower, trying to remain calm, but trembling with grief.
 Buddy nuzzles the back of her neck and oinks reassuringly.

 The side of the tower is smooth and cold.
-She creeps along the side until she is at the edge beneath Kazna.
+She creeps along the side until she is at the edge beneath Cazna.
 The priestess remains deeply entranced in her ritual… and there is no web on this side.

 Galadriel climbs closer.
-She lifts herself up to stand on the roof behind Kazna.
+She lifts herself up to stand on the roof behind Cazna.
 Through the web, she can see Harlan rush forward, trying to create a distraction.
-Kazna looks up and notices him, and with a flick of her wrist, she conjures a phase spider and sets it upon him.
+Cazna looks up and notices him, and with a flick of her wrist, she conjures a phase spider and sets it upon him.
 She is still engrossed in her spell.

 Galadriel breathes as quietly as she can and tiptoes even closer.
 The priestess smells like incense and witch hazel.
 She sees the phase spider lunge at Harlan and miss.
 The time to do it—if she’s going to do it—is now.

-She draws her short sword and, without hesitating further, plunges it into Kazna’s back.
+She draws her short sword and, without hesitating further, plunges it into Cazna’s back.

 “I’m the high priestess now, biiitch!” cries Galadriel.

-Kazna howls in pain and the magical web around her evaporates like steam into the night sky.
-Harlan’s hammer is already raised; he dodges another attack from the phase spider, runs through the disintegrating barrier, and slams Kazna with it, knocking her to the ground.
+Cazna howls in pain and the magical web around her evaporates like steam into the night sky.
+Harlan’s hammer is already raised; he dodges another attack from the phase spider, runs through the disintegrating barrier, and slams Cazna with it, knocking her to the ground.

 Hanamir, still invisible, swings for the phase spider and makes a dent in its prickly blue hide.
 Shrieking in confusion, it advances on the foe it can see.
 It sinks its teeth into Harlan’s side and rips a mortal-looking chunk of flesh right out of him.
-Meanwhile, Kazna picks herself up, wounded and enraged.
+Meanwhile, Cazna picks herself up, wounded and enraged.

 Galadriel gathers up all the magic she can muster and casts Healing Word on Harlan.
 His arteries stop gushing quite so terminally onto the rooftop.
 He reaches for the satchel the hunger god gave him and, in desperation, takes a bite of bread.
 Immediately—and a little eerily—he is restored to perfect health.

-Galadriel then whips back around and casts Tasha’s Hideous Laughter on Kazna.
+Galadriel then whips back around and casts Tasha’s Hideous Laughter on Cazna.
 The priestess is overcome with giggles, then full-bellied laughter, then hysterics, and falls to her knees.

 “You see, Lolth?”
 Galadriel cries.
 “She is weak!
 She is not worthy of your favor!
 She is not fit to wipe the crust from your multitudinous eyes!”

 Harlan feels Hanamir’s invisible arms lifting him back to his feet.
 “Use the storm,” he whispers.
 “Now’s your shot.”

 “On it,” says Harlan.
-He summons a gust of wind and blasts it straight at Kazna.
+He summons a gust of wind and blasts it straight at Cazna.

 Convulsing, she flies backward off the roof.